What is a PEP?

 Review of the PEP

-A PEP must be reviewed regularly as part of the looked after child (LAC) review.
+A PEP must be reviewed regularly as part of the child's review.
 The review process enables information to be shared by others including the child, the child’s parents, foster carers, school and other professionals to have a comprehensive view of the child’s situation.

 Children In Classroom